Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 4. Proof of purchase was not correctly identified or if you purchased from a second-hand channel, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam's Battery Suddenly Drains Drastically After Upgrading Firmware

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+Please verify the power mode of the Outdoor Spotlight Cam by navigating to SwitchBot App -> Outdoor Spotlight Cam -> gear icon -> basic settings -> power mode.
+If it is set to wired mode, the camera will run continuously and drain the battery quickly.
+Switch the power mode of the outdoor camera to battery mode and see if this improves the situation.